quantling/pyndl/paper/paper.md

 *pyndl* reimplements the learning rule of NDL mainly in Python with small code chunks outsourced to Cython to speed up the processing.
-It also implements the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic; @milin2020keeping].
+It also implements the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic, @milin2020keeping].
 Using the python ecosystem, the size of weight matrices in *pyndl* is only limited by the memory available.
 While previous packages were restricted in functionality and partially not openly available, *pyndl* was open-source software from the